ashwingopalsamy/notes/golang/README.md

 ### 📝 Maps

+- A Map will not throw an error if the value already exists.
+Instead, they will go ahead and overwrite the value with the newly provided value.
 - A `nil` map is essentially an empty map with a crucial limitation: you cannot add or modify any key-value pairs to it.
 - Attempting to do so will result in a `panic` with `runtime error`.
 - Map literals require `key-value pairs`, unlike 'Struct Literals'.
+- When you pass a map to a function/method, you are indeed copying it, but just the pointer part, not the underlying data structure that contains the data.
+- When iterating over a map with a range loop, the iteration order is not specified and is not guaranteed to be the same from one iteration to the next.
+- If you require a stable iteration order you must maintain a separate data structure that specifies that order.
+- Maps are not safe for concurrent use:
+  - If you need to read from and write to a map from concurrently executing goroutines, the accesses must be mediated by some kind of synchronization mechanism.
+  - One common way to protect maps is with `sync.RWMutex`.

 ### 📝 Struct Literals